Link Search Menu Expand Document

 tls.trustStore.password=igjFhJ+H0MAO8bYw9XD0AZlOYt4eYACY4zW9UXt542EC7hl+egevV==

-Note that tls.trustStore.password must be set via the Management Utility.
+Note that tls.trustStore.password must be set via the Management Utility and is the same password for the custom trust store JKS file, as generated above.
 Run EzSign Manage and selecting the Set TLS Trust Keystore Password option.

 When all items are configured, restart the EzSign daemon.
 Refer to payShield 10k Support for more information on setup and troubleshooting.